-Use a Sheet View
+Use Sheet View

-Use the New Sheet View command to open a Sheet View at the plan set, sheet set, or sheet level in which you can create "paper space-only objects", such as a border, title block, north arrow, or dynaview, and also review the display of model space objects, such as corridor cross-sections.
+Use the Sheet View command to open a sheet view at the plan set, sheet set, or sheet level in which you can create "paper space-only objects", such as a border, title block, north arrow, or dynaview, and also review the display of model space objects, such as corridor cross-sections.
 The Sheet View uses sheet-based X and Y units (inches or millimeters which you can see on the Status Bar or in the Coordinates scroll) at a scale relative to the real-world scale used in model space.
 For information on Sheet Containers, Levels, and Inheritance, see Understanding Model Space, Paper Space, Sheets, and Plotting.

 - You can select any paper space level (plan set, sheet set, sheet) from any Sheet View.

-- Many commands, such as Create Text, Create Polyline, Create and Edit Linestring, Trim/Extend Lines, Delete Line Segment, Join Lines, and Copy will work in both model space and paper space.
+- Many commands, such as Create Text, Create Polyline, Create and Edit Linestring, Trim/Extend Lines, Delete Line Segment, Join Lines, and Copy work in both model space and paper space.

 - Some commands that work in model space (Plan View), do not work in paper space, and vice versa.
 You can tell by the cursor that is displayed when you click the view to make it active.